 – © 2008, Matt Forrest Esenwine, all rights reserved

-Renee at No Water River is today’s Poetry Friday hostess-with-the-mostest, so be sure to stop by for all of today’s links!
+Franki and Mary Lee at A Year of Reading are today’s Poetry Friday hostesses-with-the-mostestesses, so be sure to visit their blog for all of today’s links!